RBAC vs PBAC: Differences, Use Cases, Pros & Cons (2026 Guide)

 • 72% of breaches involve privilege misuse or credentials stolen from trusted users and insiders

-While RBAC appears simple to use because it relies on role-based permissions, and PBAC is somewhat difficult because it depends on intelligent, context-based security, vendors are skimming the true dilemma:
+While RBAC appears simple to use because it relies on role-based permissions, and PBAC is somewhat difficult because it depends on intelligent, context-based security, the discussion is often framed too narrowly:

 Choosing between RBAC and PBAC is a false dilemma.
-The most successful enterprises in 2025 will have used both models strategically: they will be using RBAC for operational efficiencies and PBAC for decisions based on the risk of loss to the organization, without entering an overly complex process.
+Many mature enterprises combine both models strategically: they will be using RBAC for operational efficiencies and PBAC for decisions based on the risk of loss to the organization, without entering an overly complex process.

 In this guide, you will learn the essential times to leverage each access control model and combine these two forms, and how platforms such as Identity Confluence are making hybrid access control attainable to organizations of any size.